Zavista/social-api/README.md

 # Social API (Go)

-A social media backend API built in Go to practice backend system design, with key architectural decisions outlined below.
+A social media backend API built in Go.

+For a breakdown of architectural decisions ([ARCHITECTURE.md](ARCHITECTURE.md)).

 ---